Levridge-Tory/LevridgeIntegrationDocs/docs/AgronomistEnd-to-EndScenarios.md

   Limitations include not able to move proposal to a contract.
 This is a draft proposal for beginning negotiation.
 - Customer type – Does not require field details.
 Creates proposal for seed, fertilizer or crop protection as needed.

-YOu can generate a proposal or go directly to a sales agreement for the field and customer types.
+You can generate a proposal or go directly to a sales agreement for the field and customer types.
 <strong>*The prospect type ...*</strong>[^2]

 To use the batch plan method to create an agronomy contract: